Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Previously, an issue was found while implementing the communication protocols on the M5Stack in which its consequences would be highly disruptive, since it meant that we had to re-design the protocol between desktop and M5.
 However, a solution was found before this sprint was carried out.
 As we have established our MVP in previous sprints, we determined as a group that we were nearly ready to release the Beta version of our product (which would be pushed to the master branch).
 We decided that the following user stories which still needed improvements before official release were mainly focused on user experience such as: **(1)** animation of the Bean sprite reflecting health levels (in which only the desktop back-end will perform calculations of time left for each user) and displaying its death on the M5Stack, **(2)** being able to view interactive and real-time challenge data on the Web, and lastly, **(3)** the admin being able to track total users enrolled and proportion of players currently alive.

 **New features implemented:**
-* Replaced dummy data with appropriate server requests on M5 stack for challenges
+* Replaced dummy data with appropriate server requests on M5 stack for challenges.
-* Life timer countdowns for all users in desktop user API
+* Life timer countdowns for all users in desktop user API.
-* Database automatically updated when user reaches any goal of challenges enrolled and adds rewards
+* Database automatically updated when user reaches any goal of challenges enrolled and adds rewards.
-* Improved sprite animation: frequency and height of bounces linearly scales with time left
+* Improved sprite animation: frequency and height of bounces linearly scales with time left.
-* M5 stack handles user death by printing a death screen once, and then executing empty loops until shut down
+* M5 stack handles user death by printing a death screen once, and then executing empty loops until shut down.

 #### Key implementation issues found: ####
 <table>